Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Introduction

 \subsection{Motivation}

 Starting from the year 2002, the Flemish Ministry of Education promoted the ``\textit{Equal Educational Opportunities}" program (henceforth referred as EEO) to ensure equal educational opportunities to all students \citep{oecd2017}.
 The EEO program provides additional funding for secondary schools with a higher share of disadvantaged students.
 Proceeding from the seminal contributions of \cite{coleman1966equality} and \cite{hanushek2003failure} to recent contributions by \cite{jackson2015effects} and \cite{jackson2018does}, the question on whether or not an increase in school spending affects students' performances has been central in the social science literature.
 However, the bulk of studies on this topic have focused on average treatment effects \citep{hanushek2016handbook, hanushek2017school, dewitte2018disadvantaged}, often disregarding potential heterogeneities in how different subgroups of students and schools may be differentially affected by additional resources.
-While we acknowledge that the average treatment effect (ATE) is the most common starting point for any impact evaluation analysis, its estimation may mask potentially meaningful and interesting heterogeneities in the causal effects.
-Insights on the heterogeneous effects are utterly relevant for developing cost-efficient targeted policies.
-As policy-makers are always facing financial constraints, they may want their policies to target just subsets of the population that really benefit from it (or, in turn, do not target those that do not benefit).
-This is particularly true for education policies.
-Human capital plays a fundamental role in modern societies \citep{ROMER1990251} and it is deemed important to understand which the characteristics of schools and students that get the highest return on their performance from additional school transfers are.
-Moreover, the evaluation of educational policies is a promising field for the discovery of heterogeneous causal effects and, in turn, targeted policies for at least two factors: (i) in the education context, there is a clear source of heterogeneity given by the disparate profiles of schools and students; and (ii) it is possible to gather large (administrative) datasets.
-Thus, the research question that we investigate in this paper is the following: \textit{what kinds of students most or least benefit from additional EEO school funding?}
+While we acknowledge that the average treatment effect (ATE) is the most common starting point for any impact evaluation analysis, just focusing on it may mask potentially meaningful heterogeneities in the causal effects.